EsterIso/MERN-E-Commerce/README.md

 A modern e-commerce application built with the MERN stack (MongoDB, Express, React, Node.js), featuring secure payments with Stripe and authentication with Clerk.

+## About This Project

+This e-commerce platform was developed as a learning project to deepen my understanding of the MERN stack and explore modern web technologies like Stripe for payment processing, Clerk for authentication, and Chakra UI for building responsive interfaces.
+While fully functional, this project represents my journey in mastering these technologies rather than a production-ready commercial solution.

 ![Product Store Screenshot](https://via.placeholder.com/800x400?text=Product+Store+Screenshot)

 ## Features